machtmu/machtmu.com/docs/SPRINT/subsystems/avionics/index.md

 ---

+## About the Avionics Team

+The Avionics team brings rockets to life with custom PCBs and flight weight electronics.
+The team works on flight computers, GPS, antenna systems, radios, sensors, and power systems to ensure reliable telemetry and fault protection.
+This team specializes in electronics, embedded systems, and hardware integration for rocket control systems.

 ## Overview of System

 The avionics system is composed of five  modules interconnected through CAN bus.
 These modules are: [Power](PCB-Modules/power.md), [Sensors](PCB-Modules/sensors.md), [GPS](PCB-Modules/gps.md), [Antenna](PCB-Modules/antenna.md), and [Recovery](PCB-Modules/recovery.md).
 The backplate features PCIe slots, and connects all the modules.